Any day now, your social media feeds will flip to kids curled up on the couch with their first school-borne illnesses.

 When you're faced with a scary-sounding "itis," don't panic.
 All itises sound scary.
 But it helps to remember that "itis" just means inflammation.
 Words like "cold" and "flue" are much less scary sounding, but both of them cause inflammation too.

 Don't push for antibiotics if your doctor didn't prescribe them.
 Because many illnesses sound so scary, parents want to do something.
 But if your kid has the cold or flu, you're dealing with a virus.
 An antibiotic (literally "anti-bacteria") won't help you.
 Many of the itises can be caused by both viruses and bacteria.
-In most cases, the different doesn't really matter to your sick child, because the symptoms will be mostly the same and will resolve without intervention.
+In most cases, the difference doesn't really matter to your sick child, because the symptoms will be mostly the same and will resolve without intervention.
 In some cases it's important for doctors to treat for possibly dangerous bacteria before they even know whether or not it's there.
 That's why you'll sometimes get antibiotics for your child's ear infection.

 Where are all the antivirals?